Jazz trio: Variants and examples

 Famous examples include the Bill Evans Trio with Scott LaFaro on bass and Paul Motian on drums; and the Vince Guaraldi trio, featuring Fred Marshall and Jerry Granelli.

 Nat King Cole formed a piano/guitar/bass trio in 1937.
 This format was also used by Art Tatum, Lennie Tristano, Ahmad Jamal, Vince Guaraldi, and Oscar Peterson.
 Tristano, Jamal, Guaraldi, and Peterson all later led trios with the traditional format of piano, bass, and drums.

 Another variant is the organ trio, comprising electric organ (typically a Hammond B-3), drums, and usually electric guitar.
 The bassist is excluded, and the organist instead plays the bassline with their left hand (on a keyboard) or their feet (on the bass pedalboard).
 Organists Jimmy Smith, Richard "Groove" Holmes and Jack McDuff and guitarists Grant Green and Wes Montgomery are among the musicians who have worked in this format.
 The original line-up of the Tony Williams Lifetime featured Williams (drums); John McLaughlin (guitar); and Larry Young (organ).

+In some instances, such as Bud Powell's trios, the ensemble is simply named after the leader (with the exception in Powell's case of his first recording as a leader, Bud Powell Trio).